 Then, finely chop the blanched spinach.
 You can also leave it as it is or even run it in a blender to get a smooth texture.

-Heat oil in a pan/Kadai, add cumin seeds, and let the cumin sizzle.
+Heat 2 tablespoons oil in a pan/Kadai, add ½ teaspoon cumin seeds, and let the cumin sizzle.

-Then add onions, minced ginger, garlic, green chili, and fry until the onions turn light brown.
+Then add 1 medium onion (finely chopped), 1 teaspoon ginger (minced), 2 garlic cloves (minced), 1-2 green chili, and fry until the onions turn light brown.

-Next, add diced tomato, turmeric powder, garam masala powder, salt, and cook for 1-2 minutes till the tomatoes are mushy.
+Next, add 1 large diced tomato, ½ teaspoon turmeric powder, 1 teaspoon garam masala, salt, and cook for 1-2 minutes till the tomatoes are mushy.

-Add the blanched & chopped spinach, and full-fat coconut milk (or heavy cream) and cook on a medium flame for 3-4 minutes.
+Add blanched and chopped spinach, and 1 cup full-fat coconut milk (or heavy cream) and cook on a medium flame for 3-4 minutes.
 The sauce will thicken up as it cooks.

-Squeeze some fresh lime juice and serve Indian creamed spinach curry hot with naan, rice, and onion slices.
+Squeeze the juice of half a lime and serve Indian creamed spinach curry hot with naan, rice, and onion slices.

 What to Serve with Indian Creamed Spinach

-This vegan creamed spinach curry is a side dish that perfectly complements various delicacies like naan, parotta, roti or jeera rice, ghee rice.
+This vegan creamed spinach curry is a side dish that perfectly complements various delicacies like naan, paratha, roti, jeera rice, ghee rice, and coconut rice.

 If you are on the Keto diet, pair it with another side dish like cauliflower coconut curry, mushroom masala, and serve it with keto naan, cauliflower rice.